Desjardins Canal: End of the road

 Protracted negotiations between the contending companies led nowhere.
 Finally, the Desjardins Canal Company was offered $10,000 if it would close the canal down.
 However, the town of Dundas had become the canal's principal mortgage holder, with a $52,000 stake in the canal, and as income from future tolls was the only apparent way by which this debt could be discharged, the offer was refused.
 To protect their interest, the town seized the canal to settle the mortgage and applied to the government for relief from canal debts.
 This was granted in 1873.
 However, the bridges were still perceived to be in an unstable condition.
 This, along with the rapidly dropping canal revenues, caused the town to reverse its position and agree to close the canal, subject to payments of $35,000 each from both the road company and the railway company.

 For all practical purposes, the canal had ceased to have a serious commercial future once a low level road bridge was constructed in 1869, denying access to most lake schooners.
 Writing in 1875 a local historian commented on "The ill-fated Desjardins canal.
 It is now seldom used except by raftsmen to float timber into Burlington Bay, or sometimes by the people of Dundas who might use the small boat Argylle to convene pleasure parties to Rock Bay or other points along the shore."

 In 1876, the canal company was liquidated.
 The canal was turned over to the Crown as required by the original incorporation agreement and became a public work.
 However, the provincial government in the past had no interest in equity ownership and the canal was placed under the control and management of the town of Dundas by an Order in Council on April 25, 1877.
 In October of that year, full ownership was transferred to the town by two additional Orders in Council.
 In 1878, a canal committee was struck by Dundas, the canal was dredged again, tolls were revised and advertisements for business were published.
-However, this was to little avail and in 1895 direct rail service to Dundas was inaugurated, finally ending any dreams of commercial potential for the Desjardins Canal.
-Today, its remains can be seen north of Cootes Drive in east Dundas and in the rotting logs in the shallows of Cootes Paradise.
-As part of the renaissance in the area, the city of Hamilton established a walking path along the former canal.
+However, this was to little avail and in 1895 direct rail service to Dundas was inaugurated, ending commercial potential for the Desjardins Canal.
+Today, it can be seen north of Cootes Drive in east Dundas within Cootes Paradise.
+As part of the renaissance in the area, the city of Hamilton established a walking path along the canal.